kelloggm/no-literal-checker/README.md

 ### Local type inference for array component types

-Unlike most typecheckers built on the Checker Framework, this checker includes custom rules for inferring the component types of local arrays.
+Unlike most typecheckers built on the Checker Framework, this checker includes custom rules for inferring the innermost component types of local arrays.
 That is, the checker can infer that the type of `arr1` in the following code should be `@MaybeDerivedFromConstant int []`, but that the type of `arr2` should be `@NonConstant int[]`: